Pennsylvania Fly Fishing 2 min read

 One of the best spots on Dunbar Creek is the Catch-and-Release Flyfishing Only section near the Game Commission Building.
 Many anglers also report success fishing in the upper reaches that run through State Game Lands No. 51.

-The upper portion of the stream is off the beaten track, and rarely within sight of a road.
+The upper portion of the stream is off the beaten track and rarely within sight of a road.
 Wild brook and brown trout can be found here.
-Its headwaters drain atop Chestnut Ridge, so it will be a bit of a hike to access this portion of the stream.
+Its headwaters drain atop Chestnut Ridge, so accessing this portion of the stream will be a bit of a hike.

 Best Time to Fish Dunbar Creek